Ferroin/ahferroin7-overlay/README.md

 # ahferroin7’s Portage overlay.

-Some of the stuff in here is stuff that I wrote myself and am to lazy to put in it's won repo, other stuff is versions that aren't (or weren't at some point) availible in the regular protage tree.
+Some of the stuff in here is stuff that I wrote myself and am to lazy to put in it's own repo, other stuff is versions that aren't (or weren't at some point) availible in the regular protage tree.

 ## Using it